DELTA and SIMATIC S7-300 PLC programming skill Test 1

-Developing a control program such as this, can be especially used to find out how much “time” it can take for a novice PLC programmer to develop a control program similar to the one presented here.
+Developing a control program such as this can be specially used to find out how much “time” it can take for a novice PLC programmer to develop a control program similar to the one presented here.
 Of course the less time it takes for one to develop a similar code, the better.
 If one can develop such a control program for a PLC in about an hour or less, that is good.
-It means such a person, has the ability, knowledge and talent to be come a good PLC programmer in future.
-I usually use these types of small practical test programs when I tend to test programming skill of applicants when they apply for a PLC programming job opening.
+It means such a person, has the ability, knowledge, and talent to become a good PLC programmer in the future.
+I usually use these types of small practical test programs when I tend to test the programming skills of applicants when they apply for a PLC programming job opening.

 How the Control program should work?

-STEP 2: The indicator starts rotating in CW direction to pass floor number “2” and right at the time it gets to indicate the 3rd floor #, it again stops and start flashing Q0.7 as mentioned earlier).
-At the end of the flashing time, Q0.7 is turned off and the control of the main program continues from execution of the STEP 3.
+STEP 2: The indicator starts rotating in CW direction to pass floor number “2” and right at the time it gets to indicate the 3rd-floor #, it again stops and starts flashing Q0.7 as mentioned earlier).
+At the end of the flashing time, Q0.7 is turned off and the control of the main program continues from the execution of STEP 3.

-STEP 4: The indicator starts rotating CW to pass floor number “6” and right at the time it gets to indicate the 7th floor #, it again stops and start flashing Q0.7 as mentioned earlier.
-At the end of the flashing time, Q0.7 turns off and the execution of STEP 5 starts.
+STEP 4: The indicator starts rotating CW to pass floor number “6” and right at the time it gets to indicate the 7th-floor #, it again stops and starts flashing Q0.7 as mentioned earlier.
+At the end of the flashing time, Q0.7 turns off, and the execution of STEP 5 starts.

-STEP 5: The indicator starts rotating in CCW direction and repeats steps 2, at floor # 6, step 3 at floor # 4 and finally step 4 at floor # 2.
-At the end of step # 7, system is place in “stand by” status and re-executes of all the mentioned steps when PB1 (I0.2) is re-depressed.
+STEP 5: The indicator starts rotating in CCW direction and repeats steps 2, at floor # 6, step 3 at floor # 4, and finally step 4 on floor # 2.
+At the end of step # 7, the system is placed in “stand by” status and re-executes all the mentioned steps when PB1 (I0.2) is re-depressed.

 Please also be informed to use SIMATIC S7-300 PLC which is used in this project, you need to configure the PLC hardware before to start developing the control software.
 The hardware configuration shown in Figure 3 is the one I had when I was developing the code.